R300-AI/ITRI-AI-Hub/Model-Zoo/Object-Detection/YOLOs/README.md

 These training sessions were executed on a **CUDA Workstation** equipped with a T4 GPU.
 To train your own model or reproduce the results above, here we provide instructions to get started:

 **Step 1**.
-Follow this [Installation Guideline](https://r300-ai.github.io/ITRI-AI-Hub/docs/pages/workstation/cuda.html) to setup CUDA on your T4 GPU workstation.
+Follow this [Installation Guideline](https://r300-ai.github.io/ITRI-AI-Hub/docs/pages/workstation.html) to setup CUDA/ROCm for your GPU.

 **Step 2**.
 Create and environment with dependencies on your **Workstation**.